tatiananantes/skills-workshops/object_oriented_programming/domain_model_diagramming/README.md

 ## How do you diagram a domain model?

 Domain models can be expressed in many forms.
+So far we have seen:

 * Nouns and verbs using boxes and arrows.
 (As above.)

 * Nouns and verbs in lists.

-The Unified Modelling Language (UML) is a widely adopted standard for  creating a variety of diagrams which can be useful in your work as a developer:
+Another commonly used approach is the Unified Modelling Language (UML).
+UML is a widely adopted standard for creating a variety of diagrams which can be useful in your work as a developer.
+UML covers different diagram types, each tailored to particular situations.
+The following sections describe two of them in more detail.

-* A sequence diagram:
+### Sequence diagrams

 A sequence diagram represented the flow of information throughout your domain.
 A sequence diagram for our coin flipping application might look like this: